Anton Stankowski

 German graphic designer, photographer and painter.
 He developed an original Theory of Design and pioneered Constructive Graphic Art.
 Typical Stankowski designs attempt to illustrate processes or behaviours rather than objects.
-Such experiments resulted in the use of fractal-like structures long before their popularisation by Benoît Mandelbrot in 1975.
+Such experiments resulted in the use of fractal-like structures before the term 'fractal' was coined by Benoît Mandelbrot in 1975.

 Early life

 Anton Stankowski was born in Gelsenkirchen, Westphalia.
 Before embarking on the profession of graphic designer, Stankowski worked as a decorator and church painter.
 In 1927 he attended the Folkwang Schule with fellow photographer, Max Burchartz.

 Professional career

 In 1929, Stankowski moved to Zurich, where he worked at the renowned advertising studio of Max Dalang.
 This is where he developed 'constructive' graphic art with his new photo- and typographic view.
 His friends in Zurich Richard Paul Lohse, Heiri Steiner, Hans Neuburg, as well as Hans Coray, Hans Fischli, Herbert Matter, Ernst A. Heiniger, Verena Loewensberg, Max Bill and others formed a cultural circle.
 During these years Stankowski completed his famous 'Theory of Design' in which he worked out fundamental forms of expression.